bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 In this case, I stand by my argument that including just those pass attempts on 3rd down with between 5 and 10 yards to go is a more accurate assessment of aggressiveness as, for example, 3rd down with 8 yards to go is an obvious passing situation in [most]{.ul} cases.

 That begs the question, though: in which cases is 3rd down with 8 yards to go [not]{.ul} an obvious passing situation?
+An example of this falls under the guise of "garbage time."

 #### QB Aggressiveness: Filtering for "Garbage Time?"